 With roughly 2.2 billion monthly active users, Facebook is without a doubt one of the most important social networks to include in your social video marketing strategy.

 Its platform provides every tool you could possibly need to endear your brand in your customer’s eyes, and its clever design works marvelously to raise user awareness and engagement through shares and comments.

-Thus, as video continues to develop as the most influential type of content online, there are a handful of important video marketing statistics and best practices that I feel every business owner and online marketer should be aware of, in order to seize the full potential that creating a video for Facebook brings along.
+Thus, as video continues to develop as the most influential type of content online, there are a handful of important video marketing statistics and tips for Facebook videos that I feel every business owner and online marketer should be aware of, in order to seize the full potential that creating a video for Facebook brings along.
 Let’s dive right in!

-Here are some recent Facebook video post statistics that, when put in practice, can make a real difference in your video’s performance.
+Here are some recent Facebook video post statistics that, when put into practice, can make a real difference in your video’s performance.

 When you stop to think about it, the immense potential to reach your audience that Facebook brings to the table is quite frankly staggering.
 Having such a massive pool of active users engaging with video content on a daily basis means that the platform’s a fertile ground where your videos are likely to catch a lot of eyes without the need to use massive amounts of resources.